jonchaney/flyer_database/README.md

-# Flyer Database
+# notaflof.world

-This project's goal is to create a living historical database of DIY art/music events in the San Francisco Bay Area and possibly beyond.
+This project's goal is to create a living historical database of DIY music events in the San Francisco Bay Area and possibly beyond.
 This database will focus on the flyers created for the events.
 Flyers are a work of art in and of themselves, whose creators are often not mentioned.
 I would like to track and maintain this art and make it easily accessible and updatable for free.

 # Features